sisl/dmubook-errata/README.md

 * Sec.
 4.7.3: two instances of $P(\lambda; \theta)$ should be $P(\lambda \mid \theta)$ for consistency (Ross Alexander)
 * After eq.
 4.2: "is worth" should be "are worth" (Brad Rafferty)
 * Immediately before eq.
 5.31: the $n$ should be $m$ to be consistent with eq.
 5.31 (Kyu-Young Kim)
+* First sentence of 5.2.2: change "Q" to "U"
+* Sec.
+4.3.1 last sentence: "four" should be "five" (Preston Rogers)